-Want to try weight training but no idea where to start?
+Want to try weight training but have no idea where to start?
 Being vegan is no barrier as Stephanie Moir reveals how to get fit and strong.

 Today, I want to share some of my top tips with you in how to get started with weight training.
 I have been weight training now for about four years and I absolutely love it.
 The feeling of being strong and fit is something all people should feel, not just in a fitness sense but in your everyday life!
 Being vegan, a lot of people ask me how to build muscle, how I get enough protein, how I stay lean, etc.